RTMP vs. RTSP: Which Streaming Protocol is Right for You?

 Cons of using RTSP:

-• Less popular: Compared to other media streaming protocols, RTSP is far less popular.
+• Less popular: Compared to other media streaming protocols, the RTSP protocol is far less popular.
 Most video players and streaming services do not support RTSP streaming, making it more difficult to broadcast your stream in your browser.
 To broadcast an RTSP stream, you must use a separate RTSP live streaming service.

 • HTTP incompatible: Like RTMP, you cannot directly stream RTSP over HTTP.
-Because of this, there is no easy, straightforward way to stream RTSP in a web browser, as RTSP is designed more for streaming video on private networks such as security systems within a business.
+Because of this, there is no easy, straightforward way to stream RTSP in a web browser, as RTSP technology is designed more for streaming video on private networks such as security systems within a business.
 However, you can stream RTSP using additional software embedded in your website.

 RTMP vs. RTSP: Which is Right for Your Needs?